harrelfe/blogdown/content/post/classification.md

 as the letters A, B, ...
 The user of such a classifier may not have time to consider whether any of the classifications were "close calls."
  And the signal:noise ratio is extremely high.
 In addition, there is a single "right" answer for each character.
+This situation is primarily mechanistic or non-stochastic.
+Contrast that with forecasting death or disease where two patients with identical known characteristics can easily have different outcomes.

-When close calls are possible, probability estimates are called for.
+When close calls are possible, or when there is inherent randomness to the outcomes, probability estimates are called for.
  One beauty of probabilities is that they are their own error measures.
  If the probability of disease is 0.1 and the current decision is not to treat the patient, the probability of this being an error is by